islaytitans/alien/docs/src/GM/hopeslastday.md

 - If the PCs release Dr. Komiskey, she will show the PCs the Xenomorph egg in the coolant compartment in the Medlab and the hyper-coolant spray canisters used to keep eggs inert.
 - Later during the adventure, the Chestburster in Komiskey can [be birthed](#the-birth)

-### Grey

-> Service Android

-> Docile

-> Wants to serve humankind

 ## Enemies

 - A Drone lurking in the corridor by the walkway to Tannen’s Casino on level 2.
-It hears the PCs enter-ing the base and starts stalking them immediately, moving through the halls or air vents.
-This Drone
-- may trigger the PCs’ motion detector.
+It hears the PCs entering the base and starts stalking them immediately, moving through the halls or air vents.
+This Drone may trigger the PCs’ motion detector.
 - A Drone hiding in the air vent next to the Weyland-Yutani Office on level 1.
 It remains still until the PCs arrive and won’t trigger the motion detector until then.
 - A Drone inside Tannen’s Casino, trying to break through the door to the service area behind the bar where Wes Osterman is hiding.
 - One Ovomorph (alien egg) in the Medlab (page 8).